openstack/nova-specs/specs/liberty/approved/use-os-brick-library.rst

 remove volumes already attached.
 This is essentially the purpose of Nova's libvirt volume drivers.

-Cinder has offically removed the embedded brick library and has switched to using the pypi os-brick library at the start of the Liberty release.
+Cinder has officially removed the embedded brick library and has switched to using the pypi os-brick library at the start of the Liberty release.

 This spec lays out the removal of the duplicate code in Nova's